BRobat/TheGrandWebReference/questions/html-questions.md

 #1.
 What does a doctype do?
 answer:

 #2.
-How to serve a page with content in multiple languages?
+How do you serve a page with content in multiple languages?
 answer:

 #3.
 What kind of things must you be wary of when design or developing for multilingual sites?